-The Urban Forestry Compliance Section implements and enforces the Urban Forestry ordinance, which protects healthy and significant trees and ensure planting of trees with land development to achieve the City's goal of 30% overall canopy cover.
+The Urban Forestry Compliance Section implements and enforces the Urban Forestry ordinance, which protects healthy and significant trees and ensures planting of trees with land development to achieve the city’s goal of 30 percent overall canopy cover.

-Protection and preservation of a portion of the existing trees on each site helps to achieve a multi-aged urban forest.
+Protection and preservation of a portion of the existing trees on each site helps to achieve a multi-aged urban forest and maintain ecological balance.

 Tree Removal Permit

 Download a tree removal permit application if you have dying or hazardous trees to remove or if you have one (but no more than one) healthy tree to remove.

 An Urban Forestry Permit is required for, but not limited to:

 - New construction that requires a building or grading permit.

 - Building expansions or additions that are >3,000 sf or 30% of existing structure.